Mercedes-Benz Innovations

 1914 Mercedes 28/95 PS: production car with six-cylinder engine with machined steel cylinders and overhead camshaft with vertical shaft drive

-1923 Mercedes 6/25/40 PS and 10/40/65 PS: first supercharged production cars
+1923 Mercedes 6/25/40 PS and 10/40/65 PS: first supercharged production cars.

-accelerator pedal with kick down switch
+Accelerator pedal now with kick down switch.

 1925 Benz & Cie present low-frame buses.